hmallen99/viverse-docs/CreatorTools/webxr-optimization/web-optimization-principles.md

 Web development is distinct from native development because the same build runs on all devices, meaning a single build must support mobile and desktop platforms.
 This presents the following challenges to developers:

-- Builds must scale performance automatically.
-This means that your application may need to provide multiple scene qualities that it can fall back to, and multiple asset configurations that can be selected from at runtime.
+- **Builds must scale performance automatically**: This means that your application may need to provide multiple scene qualities that it can fall back to, and multiple asset configurations that can be selected from at runtime.
-- Mobile devices have less powerful hardware than desktop computers.
-This means that experiences that run at 60 FPS on desktop computers may require additional optimization to run on mobile phones at 60 FPS.
+- **Mobile devices have less powerful hardware than desktop computers**: This means that experiences that run at 60 FPS on desktop computers may require additional optimization to run on mobile phones at 60 FPS.
-- Mobile devices can have a wide range of screen sizes.
-This makes choosing texture size and font size more challenging, as a user on a tablet expects a different experience from a user on a phone.
+- **Mobile devices can have a wide range of screen sizes**: This makes choosing texture size and font size more challenging, as a user on a tablet expects a different experience from a user on a phone.
 Developers must detect the window size and device pixel ratio at runtime to ensure that the correct texture sizes and font sizes are used.

 ### Optimizing for XR Devices